daviddao/selfdriving/carla/README.md

   - preprocessing_situ_all_data: Helper script for `gather_data_situ.py`.
 Converts all data (RGB/depth/segmentation/grid map).
   - DQNcarCarla.py: Deep-Q Network RL test for Carla, taken from AirSim Simulator and adapted for CARLA.
 The [cntk](https://docs.microsoft.com/en-us/cognitive-toolkit/Setup-CNTK-on-your-machine) package is needed to run this script.
   - carla_intersection_locations: Text file containing values extracted from `town_positions` with `view_start_positions.py` that can be used as starting positions for the car.
 The simulation will then start with the vehicle driving towards a random intersection.
   - **real time eval**: Folder containing scripts to run real-time evaluation.
-Run `carla_eval_realtime.py`, uses `tf_carla_eval.py` and `preprocessing_situ_all_data.py` to preprocess data.
-Creates window showing next 10 predicted frames in real-time while running Carla.
-Note: Before running this change line 22 in `tf_carla_eval.py` to reflect the current location.
-We use the `tkinter` package to produce the output window containing the predictions.

 ### Important arguments for data gathering scripts
   - autopilot: We want the vehicle to be autopiloted while gathering data.